raftAtGit/Chainvayler/README.md

 ### [Clean shutdown](#clean-shutdown)

 When _replication_ is enabled, clean shutdown is very important.
-In particular, if a writer reserves a transaction ID in the network and dies before sending the transaction to the network, the whole network will hang, they will wait indefinitely to receive that missing transaction.
+In particular, if a node reserves a transaction ID in the network and dies before sending the transaction to the network, the whole network will hang, they will wait indefinitely to receive that missing transaction.

 The _Bank_ sample registers a shutdown hook to the JVM and shutdowns _Chainvayler_ when JVM shutdown is initiated.
 This works fine for demonstration purposes unless JVM is killed with `-9 (-SIGKILL)` switch or a power outage happens.